East Sussex SEND Strategy

 The East Sussex Special Educational Needs and Disabilities (SEND) Strategy 2022-2025:

-- is a document that identifies the high-level priorities needed to support children and young people with SEND, and their families
+is a document that identifies the high-level priorities.
+These priorities highlight what's needed to support children and young people with SEND, and their families

-- establishes what priorities are needed to support children and young people with SEND to achieve the best possible outcomes in life
+establishes what priorities are needed to support children and young people with SEND.
+This will enable them to achieve the best possible outcomes in life

-- identifies the partners who are responsible for working together to deliver the priorities outlined in the Strategy
+identifies the partners who are responsible for working together to deliver the priorities

-The SEND Strategy 2022-2025 aims to develop more opportunities for co-production with our key partners (also known as stakeholders), so that it becomes a regular feature of service design.
+The SEND Strategy aims to develop more opportunities for co-production.
+This includes our key partners (also known as stakeholders), so that it becomes a regular feature of service design.

 SEND Strategy Governance Board

-As part of the SEND Strategy 2022-2025 development, a SEND Strategy Governance Board (SGB) with an independent chair meet to monitor how the identified priorities will be delivered in East Sussex.
-The board will have oversight of the Strategy and will provide direction to working groups that are implementing action plans to deliver change for the SEND community.
+As part of the SEND Strategy 2022-2025 development, a SEND Strategy Governance Board (SGB) meet throughout the year.
+The SGB has an independent chair.
+The SGB meet to monitor how the identified priorities will be delivered in East Sussex.
+The board will have oversight of the Strategy.
+They will also provide direction to working groups that are implementing action plans.
+This will help them to deliver change for the SEND community.

 What the Strategy Means to You

-For professionals, the SEND Strategy sets the high-level plans and goals for improving education and provision for the children and young people they work with.
+The SEND Strategy sets the high-level plans and goals.
+These aim to help improve education and provision for the children and young people they work with.

-For schools, the SEND Strategy highlights high-level plans and priorities that will influence how educational settings will improve support for SEND children and young people.
+The SEND Strategy highlights high-level plans and priorities.
+These aim to influence how educational settings will improve support for SEND children and young people.

 Developing the SEND Strategy

-The SEND Strategy was developed in collaboration with a steering group, which was formed by representatives from various groups within the East Sussex SEND Community, such as:
+The SEND Strategy was developed in collaboration with a steering group.
+This was formed by representatives from various groups within the East Sussex SEND Community, such as: